Home of Your Own Mortgage Program

 - PUD’s (FNMA & FHA approved)

 Targeted Area Exception

 If you have owned a home in the past three years, you may still be eligible if you plan to purchase in a targeted area, which is a community targeted by the federal government for revitalization.
 CHFA will waive the income limit for eligible applicants purchasing in Targeted Areas who are not applying for a Downpayment Assistance Program loan.

 Downpayment Assistance Program (DAP) Loans

-- If you have the monthly income to pay both loans, but not enough savings to pay the down payment costs, you may qualify for a reduced-interest rate loan of at least $3,000 to cover down payment costs.
+- If you have the monthly income to pay both loans, but not enough savings to pay the down payment, you may qualify for a reduced-interest rate loan of at least $3,000 to cover down payment.
 The interest rate could be as low as 1%, depending on your income.